rajivaPavan/Program-Construction-Notes/Object-Oriented-Programming/internal_structure_of_java_objects.md

-🤔 **Question:** What is the internal structure of Java objects?
+## 🤔 **Question:** What is the internal structure of Java objects?

-💡 **Answer:** Java objects contain metadata such as a class pointer, flags, a lock, and size information.
+💡 Java objects contain metadata such as a class pointer, flags, a lock, and size information.

 - 🏫 The class pointer is a pointer to the class information of the object, which includes its name, superclass, fields, methods, and other metadata.
 - 🚩 Flags store various information about the object, such as whether it has been finalized or marked as "synchronized" for concurrent access control.